Applications for the FARMER Program are now accepted. Applications and all supporting documentation is due by 5:00 pm on March 11, 2019.

 Policy and Procedures

-The FRAQMD will be allocating the first half of FARMER off-road funding towards waiting list Carl Moyer Year 20 applications.
-The FRAQMD will be accepting new applications for the second half of the FARMER funding along with Carl Moyer Year 21 applications starting around December 2018.
+The FRAQMD allocated the first half of FARMER off-road funding towards waiting list Carl Moyer Year 20 applications.
+The FRAQMD will be accepting new applications for the second half of the FARMER funding along with Carl Moyer Year 21 applications starting January 11, 2019.